bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 hard-to-solve integrals with no analytical solution.

 There are two main avenues to solve this problem.
-The first is to just get a point-estimate for each of the unobserved variables (either MAP or mean) but this is not ideal since we can't quantify the uncertainty of the unknown variables (and is kind of against the spirit of Bayesian analysis).
+The first is to just get a point-estimate for each of the unobserved variables (either MAP or MLE) but this is not ideal since we can't quantify the uncertainty of the unknown variables (and is against the spirit of Bayesian analysis).
 The other aims to find a (joint) distribution of each unknown variable.
+With a proper distribution for each variable, we can do all a whole bunch of nice Bayesian analysis like the mean, mode, 95% credible interval etc.

+One good but relatively slow method for finding a distribution is to use `MCMC
+<link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__
+(a simulation technique)
-One good but relatively slow method is to use `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ to iteratively draw samples that eventually give you the shape of every unknown variable.
-Another is to use variational Bayes helps to find an approximation of the distribution in question.
-With variational Bayes, you only get an approximation but it's in the form of a distribution!
+to iteratively draw samples that eventually give you the shape of every unknown variable.
+Another method is to use variational Bayes helps to find an approximation of the distribution in question.
+With variational Bayes, you only get an analytical (read: easy to compute) approximation but it's in the form of a distribution.
 So long as your approximation is pretty good, you can do all the nice Bayesian analysis you like, and the best part is it's relatively easy to compute!

 The next example shows a couple of Bayesian inference problems to make things more concrete.

 .. admonition:: Example 1: Bayesian Inference Problems

-    1. **Fitting a Gaussian with unknown mean and variance**:
+    1. **Fitting a univariate Gaussian with unknown mean and variance**:
-       Given observed data :math:`X=\{x_1,\ldots, x_N\}`, we wish to model this data as a normal distribution with parameters :math:`\mu,\sigma^2` with priors a normally distributed prior on the mean and an inverse-gamma distributed prior on the variance.
+       Given observed data :math:`X=\{x_1,\ldots, x_N\}`, we wish to model this data as a normal distribution with parameters :math:`\mu,\sigma^2` with a normally distributed prior on the mean and an inverse-gamma distributed prior on the variance.
 More precisely, our model can be defined as:

        .. math::